hypriot/blog/content/post/hypriotos-barbossa-for-raspberry-pi-3.md

 You can read more about the Hypriot Cluster-Lab and why it is awesome on [its website](https://github.com/hypriot/cluster-lab/).

+You can download the new release in our [download section](/downloads).

 If you encounter any problems with this new release please open up issues in one of the following repositories:

 https://github.com/hypriot/image-builder-rpi